rapidsai/dask-cuml/README.md

 ### Using the LocalCUDACluster()

 Clusters of Dask workers can be started in several different ways.
-One of the simplest methods is to use the `LocalCluster`.
+One of the simplest methods used in non-CUDA Dask clusters is to use `LocalCluster`.
 For a CUDA variant of the `LocalCluster` that works well with Dask cuML, check out the `LocalCUDACluster` from the [dask-cuda](https://github.com/rapidsai/dask-cuda) project.

-Note: It's important to make sure the `LocalCUDACluster` is instantiated in your code before any CUDA contexts are created.
-Otherwise, it's possible that your workers will all be mapped to the device.
+Note: It's important to make sure the `LocalCUDACluster` is instantiated in your code before any CUDA contexts are created (eg. before importing Numba or cudf).
+Otherwise, it's possible that your workers will all be mapped to the same device.

 ### Using the dask-worker command